BernhardWenzel/markdown-search/README.md

     # Regular expression to select tags, eg tag has to start with alphanumeric followed by at least two alphanumeric or "-" or "."
     TAGS_REGEX = r"\b([A-Za-z0-9][A-Za-z0-9-.]{2,})\b"

-Tags can be switched of or can be prefixed (e.g. "tags:").
+Tags can be switched off or can be prefixed (e.g. "tags:").
 If prefixed, the line with the tags definitions can be anywhere in the file.

 ### Show all tags